REDCap-German-User-Group/ontology-annotation/docs/Annotation_Format.md

 | `valueCodingMap` | `"radio"`, `"checkbox"`, `"dropdown"` | Maps codes to concept labels and codes      |

+**TODO**: Define/Provide a list of basic data types (e.g., yesno -> Yes) with appropriate annotations.
+These will be offered by the UI as annotations for the user to assign.
+Similarly for common units.

+## Missing Data Codes

+- Annotate for each field separately?
+- Separate UI for general annotations?
+- Override for specific fields?
+(Obey `@NOMISSING`)

+Provide standard generic annotations for REDCap-built-in Missing Data Codes.

 ## Example Mapping: REDCap → Ontology

 | REDCap Field Type  | Ontology `type`                                        | Notes                          |